NorwegianVeterinaryInstitute/ORION_HandBook/docs/source/about.md

 that exist within WGS-based pathogen surveillance and outbreak detection.
 The goals of this WP can be summarized as:

-- establishing the current state of the art within genomics methods for WGS‐based typing
+- establishing the current state of the art within genomics methods for WGS‐based typing;
-- providing a strain dataset to capture the genomic diversity within the populations of four main pathogens: _Salmonella enterica, Escherichia coli (STEC), Listeria monocytogenes_ and _Campylobacter jejuni_
+- providing a strain dataset to capture the genomic diversity within the populations of four main pathogens: _Salmonella enterica, Escherichia coli (STEC), Listeria monocytogenes_ and _Campylobacter jejuni_;
-- assessing cluster agreement between different WGS-based typing approaches to ensure the comparability between distinct methodologies to reinforce and promote a global surveillance and control of infectious diseases
+- assessing cluster agreement between different WGS-based typing approaches to ensure the comparability between distinct methodologies to reinforce and promote a global surveillance and control of infectious diseases.

 The work in these pages springs out ORION’s WP2 and BeOne’s WP1 and focuses on being an inventory